elibroftw/blog.elijahlopez.ca/content/posts/what-is-greed.md

 Greed for a better life; Combined with an ethical standard, rather than enslave and treat humans poorly, innovation/productivity/efficiency can be attained.
 Without a moral or ethical standard, time saved might not be a good enough incentive.

 Time should be the ultimate incentive.
 If it saves time, it is worth pursuing.
-Patents are only useful when the goods & services cannot be provided by the people who require the product and does not need to be regulated to the specific details; pharma drugs.
+Patents are only useful when the goods & services cannot be provided by the people who require the product and does not need to be regulated to the specific details; pharmaceutical drugs.